BioPsyk/PAFGLS/PAFGLS-master/README.md

 2. aff = dead or alive as a binary variable.
 3. t1 = qnorm(k_p), and set any value of 0 to 0.001 and 1 to 0.999 (adding more decimals will create NAs; k_p = a metric from 0 - 1 that describes each individuals accumulated risk for the event (death), as determined by the lifetable)

+You censor individuals by setting aff and t1 to 0.

 We are using a two-threshold model ...

 ![alt text](image-2.png)